|

 East west records (distributed by WEA international) that

-dropped four of the six albums on CD containing the 80, 81,
+dropped four of the six albums on CD containing the 80,

+them all.
 Despite the high price the sound quality was superb!

 On